helloastral/Shopify-App-Starter/README.md

 ![Frame 5](https://github.com/storetools/shopify-app-starter/assets/29296982/ff753124-10b2-4748-b7f2-03b030c3699d)

+This is the template we use at Storetools to build our Shopify apps.

 This is a fork of [App Starter Nest](https://github.com/storetools/App-Starter-Nest) using the `@shopify/shopify-app-express` package.
 This cleans up the code significantly.
 But we loose some functionality like being able to plug into the auth check functions to add our own logic.